- Notable Practitioner for ‘Personal injury: mainly defendant (UK-wide)’

 Mark regularly presents in the UK and abroad on a range of topics associated with complex claims.
-He is a co-author and editor of a number of publications, including the catastrophic injury chapter of Kennedys’ UK claims handling guide and our sector report ‘The future of care: is technology the answer?’.
+He is a co-author and editor of a number of publications, including the catastrophic injury chapter of Kennedys’ Claims Handling Law and Practice Guide, and our sector report ‘The future of care: is technology the answer?’.

 Additionally, Mark is project sponsor for an online dispute resolution pilot that he presented to Lord Justice Briggs during the consultation phase of the Civil Courts Structure Review and was referenced in the final report.